-Sandra Harris Howard, Ph.D., has 25 years of experience specializing in addressing issues of equity and inclusion while working with diverse communities on facilitation, qualitative research and nonprofit leadership.
+Sandra Harris Howard, Ph.D., has more than 25 years of experience specializing in addressing issues of equity and inclusion while working with diverse communities on facilitation, qualitative research and nonprofit leadership.

 Sandra’s broad expertise includes experience working with African American, Latino, American Indian, and mixed racial and ethnic groups, as well as rural, urban and suburban residents and people of different cultural groups, diversities of incomes, sexual orientations and religions.
 Her focus has included efforts to eliminate the health disparities disproportionately affecting black and brown communities.

-Sandra’s other recent engagements for JVA include the following:
+Some of Sandra’s other recent engagements for JVA have been the following: